 For example: A bill may be sent to you or a third-party payer.
-The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures and supplies used.
+The information on or accompanying the bill may include information that identifies you as well as your diagnosis, procedures and supplies used.

 We will use your health information for regular healthcare operations.

 For example: Members of the medical staff, the risk or quality-improvement manager, or members of the quality-improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
-This information will then be used in an effort to continually improve the quality and effectiveness of the healthcare and services we provide.
+This information will then be used in an effort to continually improve the quality and effectiveness of the services we provide.